ahmedhussenn/Smart-Furniture/README.md

 # Smart Home

-Welcome to the **Smart Home** project!
-This project aims to bring convenience and security to your home using cutting-edge IoT technology.
+Welcome to the Smart Home project!
+This project is designed to help you decorate and enhance your home using cutting-edge IoT technology, bringing style and convenience to your living space.

 ## Key Features: